 Illustration only, not your tax situation.

-- You while living in one state and sell after moving to another.
+- You vested while living in one state and sold after moving.

 Sources and notes